Discover the History of the Quaker Burial Ground in Alexandria, Va: from Sacred Space to Modern Landmark

 Dr. Elisha Cullen Dick’s playful and inviting rhyme showcases his medical prowess and his flair for poetic expression.
 This piece serves as a delightful reminder of the multifaceted talents that historical figures often possess.

-On 22 September 1825, Elisha Cullen Dick passed away at his Cottage Farm residence in the Lincolnia section of Fairfax County.
-His remains were transported on a funeral wagon through Alexandria and laid in an unmarked grave at the Friends Burying Ground on Queen Street.
+On September 22, 1825, Elisha Cullen Dick died at his Cottage Farm residence in what is now the Lincolnia section of Fairfax County.
+His remains were transported through Alexandria on a funeral wagon and interred in an unmarked grave in the Friends Burying Ground on Queen Street.

 Conclusion

-The Quaker burial grounds in Alexandria highlight the city’s history and the Quaker community’s impact.
-They show a transformation from sacred spaces to modern landmarks.
+The Quaker burial grounds in Alexandria reflect the city’s layered past and the enduring influence of the Quaker community, illustrating a transformation from sacred burial space to modern civic landmark.

 Sources of Information